W0AR DX CHALLENGE

 (6) Scoring: Each ARRL country worked is worth one point.
 Each CQ zone worked is a multiplier of one.
 The total score is the sum countries worked, on any mode and any authorized band multiplied by the sum of CQ Zones.
 The multipliers are the CQ Zones.
 Each country and zone count only once.
 A single QSO may count for both a country and a zone.
 For example if in the course of the year you work 238 countries and 35 zones, your score is 8330.
 If you work all 40 zones and 150 countries your score is 6000.
 The ARRL DX Countries List and the CQ Zone List constitute the official lists.
 The lists are available on the KCDX Club website.

 (7) Submissions: Submissions must be made electronically, via e-mail to the Contest Committee.
 A Microsoft Excel® template into which contacts may be entered will be made available for download from the KCDX Club website.
-All scores must be received by 23:59 UTC January 15, 2014.
+All scores must be received within 15 days of the close of each Challenge.

 (7a) Partial Score Report: It is mandatory that each contestant submit his/her approximate country total at 90 day intervals in the contest.
 A 10% penalty will be assessed if contestant fails to report their approximate score by the required date.